Rice paddy art: History

 In 1993, the people of Inakadate, in Aomori Prefecture, were looking for a way to revitalize their village.
 Archaeological exploration led to a realization that rice had been grown in the area for more than 2000 years.
 To honor this history, the villagers started a rice field behind the town hall.
 With the paddy as a canvas, the villagers cultivated and used four different types of heirloom and modern strains of rice to create a giant picture in the field.
 To allow viewing of the whole picture, a mock castle tower 22 meters high was erected at the village office.
 In 2006, more than 200,000 people visited the village to see the art.

 Another observation tower was built looking down the Tambo art location 2 at Michi no eki Inakadate nicknamed “Yayoi no sato” or a village of prehistoric Yayoi period.
 Both places charge admission fees, while visitors are encouraged to take bus serving both location 1 and 2 to avoid traffic jam.
 In August 2015, a video camera was installed for both locations and started live stream the art, and they were registered on Google Street View the same year.
 A winter campaign since 2016 has been held on location 2 with instruction initially by snow artist Simon Beck.

 For the first nine years, the farmers created a simple picture of Mount Iwaki before going to more complex designs.

-Following Inakadate's example, other villages such as Yonezawa in Yamagata prefecture have started to create their own tambo art.
+Following Inakadate's example, other villages such as Yonezawa in Yamagata prefecture and Kakuda in Miyagi prefecture have started to create their own tambo art.
+In Kakuda, this initiative started in 2007, lead by the Nishine Rice Paddy Art Enjoyment Group.
+Since 2019, the design of the rice paddy art in Kakuda depicts the two-time Olympic figure skating gold medallist Yuzuru Hanyu, who is a native from Sendai, Miyagi.